-The first time we ate there was by accident, by way of a thank you for letting the kids use their bathroom.
+The first time we ate there was by way of a thank you for letting the kids use their bathroom.
 We had arrived in Rome earlier than expected, and the phone calls I made to the number for the owner were answered by a drunk man, his brother apparently.
 So my message of our early arrival didn’t get through.

-The apartment was only a couple of doors down so I decided to take the kids back for lunch.
+The apartment was only a couple of doors down, so I decided to take the kids back for lunch.
 And what a treat it was.
 I ordered the zucchini flowers which were deep fried and stuffed with anchovies and ricotta cheese.
-OMG!
 They were divine.
 Sadly I didn’t take any photos!

-I had one child that would try anything and everything, she was such a delight to travel with.
+I had one child that would try anything.
+She was great trying new things.
 And the other who was fussy.
-Hated change and really didn’t like trying anything new.
-But strangely he did try this.
+Hated change and didn’t like trying anything new.
+But surprisingly he did try this.
 And to this day he talks about those zucchini flowers.

 Where to Stay

-There is a good choice of apartments on Airbnb in Campo de Fiori and its surrounding areas.
-If I were staying for more than a few days this would be my choice.
-I love to cook for myself and I need to cater for food intolerances.
-My own kitchen gives me a lot of choice.
-And it is so nice at the end of a long day to be able to sit and relax in your own place.
+There is a good choice of apartments on Airbnb in Campo de Fiori and its surrounding areas (if you use this link you will receive a credit off your first stay).
+If I were staying for more than a few days, this would be my choice.
+I love to cook for myself, and I need to cater for food intolerances.
+My own kitchen gives me a lot of choices.

 I bought my favourite dress of all time in a store not far from our apartment, teamed it with a beautiful pair of shoes and went back the next day to buy another one in a different colour.